This article is a practical guide for traveling in the province of Hebei. Here are the subjects we’ll consider in this guide:

 The most comfortable way to get to Xibaipo is without a doubt taking one of the direct buses that leave from the hub near the train station north of Shijiazhuang (石家庄北站, Shíjiāzhuāng Bĕizhàn), that gets to the village in about two hours.
 Entrance to tourist sites is free.

 Situated in the northeast of the province, about 260 kilometers from Beijing, this small city is famous for being the summer residence of the Qing Dynasty emperors.
-The complex of buildings still exist and were declared a World Heritage Site in 1994.
+The complex of buildings still exists and was declared a World Heritage Site in 1994.

 Getting to and staying there